-She packed her bags, moved to New York City, and it was here that she was schooled in the basic fundamentals of garment production.
-From there, she found herself growing up through the ranks of Tommy Hilfiger where she got her first taste of her entrepreneurial passion while being given the rare opportunity to help start up multiple divisions during the company’s most formative years.
+Here Jamie was schooled in the basic fundamentals of product development and international garment production.
+She found herself growing up through the ranks of Tommy Hilfiger where she got her first taste of her entrepreneurial passion while being given the rare opportunity to help start up multiple divisions during the company’s most formative years.

 INSIDE ANN’S BUDGET SHOP

 Jamie delivers to her clients in a strategic and innovative capacity.